-•Wild Cats - Brazil (WCB) or “Gatos do Mato – Brasil” is a conservation and research program from Instituto Pró Carnívoros, and Maranhão State University (UEMA).
-It is aimed at the study of a series of ecological-conservation parameters of all species of small felids found in Brazil.
+•Wild Cats - Brazil (WCB) or “Gatos do Mato – Brasil” is a conservation program from Instituto Pró Carnívoros, and partnered with the Small Wild Cat Conservation Foundation.
+It is aimed at the conservation of all species of small felids found in Brazil.
+The project is heavily involved with threat mitigation, environmental education, and the study of a series of ecological-conservation parameters of these species.

 •It has included more than 25 researchers working in several fields/areas (natural history, ecology, genetics, diseases) of 12 institutions in 10 states and 6 biomes.